3 Top Tips for Playing Guitar Live

 But, for my money, the best education when it comes to guitar playing is getting out there and taking it to the people.
 Playing live is the guitar course that you need to be a better player – you wouldn’t believe the things it can teach you.

 So, if you’re serious about being a better guitarist, it’s time to bring your music to the masses.
-To help you do that, here are three top tips for playing live.
+To help you do that, here are 3 Top Tips for Playing Guitar Live.

 Give 100% of Your 80%